lightbits/lightbits.github.io/euler/euler.markdown

 That sounds a bit like what we're after, so we'll add a function that takes three angles and returns a rotation matrix following some Euler angle convention, like x,y,z or z,y,x.

 In total we then have three variables for rotation (rx,ry,rz) and three variables for translation (tx,ty,tz).
-Calling our quality measure function by E, for short, we can update our six variables with gradient descent:
+Calling our quality measure function by E, for short, we can update our six variables with gradient descent like so:

     update_parameters(rx,ry,rz, tx,ty,tz):
         dedrx = (E(euler(rx+drx, ry, rz), [tx, ty, tz]) -